 - The countries whose governing law is specified in its contracts.

-To start with then, an organisation needs to know, and have readily accessible, all the types of information listed above, and possibly more.
+To get its contract compliance process right, an organisation needs to know - and have readily accessible - all the types of information listed above, and possibly more.

 If an organisation’s been in the business for a while, it’s likely to be pretty well aware of this necessary information and the relevant regulatory regimes.